mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-2.md

 }
 ```

-- locations in buffer (note that address space is based on Linux legacy VM layout)
+Below are the locations in buffer (address space is based on Linux legacy VM layout).

 |     |     |
 | :-- | --- |